DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 ### Teardown

-Infrastructure teardown happens in the reverse sequence as to which they are deployed, and the pipeline will ensure these teardown jobs are _always_ ran, regardless of whether or not the previous jobs were successful.
+Infrastructure teardown happens in the reverse sequence as to which they are deployed, and the pipeline will ensure these teardown jobs are *always* ran, regardless of whether or not the previous jobs were successful.

 Combined with terraform's declarative remote state, the "always on" teardown ensures no orphaned resources are left over once tests are run.

 Within the teardown process, the commit scoped terraform workspace is also deleted to ensure the remote state remains clean.

-For example, if an RKE2 cluster fails to provision, a full teardown of BigBang, RKE2, and the network will be run, even though BigBang was never deployed.
-This will result in 2 failing jobs (RKE2 up and BigBang down), but will ensure that no infrastructure resources become orphaned.
+For example, if an RKE2 cluster fails to provision, a full teardown of bigbang, RKE2, and the network will be run, even though BigBang was never deployed.
+This will result in two failing jobs (i.e., RKE2 up and bigbang down), but will ensure that no infrastructure resources become orphaned.